MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

 You can create an Azure VM that has multiple network interfaces attached to it.
 A common scenario is to have different subnets for front-end and back-end connectivity, or a network that's dedicated to a monitoring or backup solution.

-This article provides the required configuration for multiple network interfaces to work in an Azure Linux VM that'sw based on the following sample scenario:
+This article provides the required configuration for multiple network interfaces to work in an Azure Linux VM that's based on the following sample scenario:

 - The VM has two network interfaces in the same subnet.
 - Connectivity is tested from another VM in the same virtual network (VNET) or subnet.